rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 The workflow of a modern front-end developer has changed **vastly** in the past four or five years.
 The days of using a cumbersome IDE such as Dreamweaver and drag n drop solutions are (thankfully) long gone.
-We've got a vast array of tools that allow us to build well organized, scalable web applications.
+We've got a vast array of tools that allow us to build well organized, scalable web applications by abstracting out many of the complexities and automating repetitive tasks.

 In this post I shall give an overview of the tools that I currently use in my front-end workflow.

-This is a highly opinionated overview of what works well for me, it's highly likely there are even better ways of doing things, and I encourage you to share your thoughts in the comments below.
+**N.B.** This is a **highly** opinionated overview of what works well for me, it's likely there are better ways of doing things, and I encourage you to share your thoughts in the comments below.
+This is a continuous learning process for all of us.

 &nbsp;